Perry’s Victory and International Peace Memorial

 Perry’s Monument stands tall to remember those who fought in the War of 1812.
 Commodore Oliver Hazard Perry and his men, despite being outnumbered, gained control of Lake Erie.
 Visitors from Cleveland, Sandusky, Michigan and even New York come to see Perry’s Monument.
 After all, it is one of the nation’s best kept national monument secrets and one of Put-in-Bay’s top attractions!

-Visiting the Monument
+Visiting Perry’s Monument

 “Don’t Give Up The Ship”

-Severely outnumbered during the Battle of Lake Erie, Naval Commander Oliver Hazard Perry and his troops held fast against the British troops.
+Severely outnumbered during the Battle of Lake Erie, Naval Commander Oliver Hazard Perry and his troops held fast against the British fleet.
 His famous line “don’t give up the ship” is now memorialized on souvenirs and flags throughout the island.

 Perry’s monument is part of the fabric of the The Lake Erie Islands, and is a very special to Put-in-Bay in particular.
 Commodore Perry was able to use the unique terrain of South Bass Island to win the Battle of Lake Erie.